South Dakota Money Transmitter Bond: A Comprehensive Guide

 How Much Does the South Dakota Money Transmitter Bond Cost?

-The South Dakota Money Transmitter Bond can cost anywhere between $1,500 to $7,500 per year.
+The South Dakota Money Transmitter Bond can cost anywhere between $1,500 to $7,500 per year or $150 to $750 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on the $100,000 bond requirement.

 $100,000 Money Transmitter Bond Cost